Jersey Shore: Asbury Park

 Asbury Park developed through the 1920s and 1930s as a resort destination for the New York metro area, and it remained that way through World War II.
 The Paramount Theatre and Asbury Park Convention Hall, both connected to the boardwalk via a grand arcade, drew considerable tourists.
 The post-war era of the 1950s and 1960s saw the construction of the Garden State Parkway and the Monmouth Mall, taking visitors away from Asbury Park and its shopping areas.
 At the same time, the city's music scene gained prominence with artists like Bruce Springsteen & the E Street Band and Southside Johnny and the Asbury Jukes getting their starts at venues like Asbury Lanes and The Stone Pony, the latter one of New Jersey's best-known music venues.
-These acts and others led to the development of a subgenre of rock and roll known as the Jersey Shore sound.
+These acts and others led to the development of a sub-genre of rock and roll known as the Jersey Shore sound.

 Race riots on July 4, 1970, resulted in the destruction of various buildings across the city.
 A popular indoor amusement complex, Palace Amusements, was closed in 1988 and demolished in 2004, despite multiple attempts to save it.
 A pair of large murals on the building's side known collectively as "Tillie" became an icon of the Jersey Shore and was saved.

 In the 1990s, Asbury Park emerged as a prime LGBT destination, with multiple gay bars and nightclubs, as well as the Empress Hotel, the state's first gay-oriented hotel, opening.
 Since the early 2000s, a burgeoning crowd of artists along with local political leaders have helped push the town through major redevelopment, which is still ongoing.
-Asbury Park still retains the lively music scene which made it famous, with newer music venues such as The Saint operating alongside the older stalwarts.
+Asbury Park still retains the lively music scene which made it famous.
 Events like the Asbury Music Awards and the Garden State Film Festival continue to draw tourists to the city.